mlromramse/buddy/README.md

 ### Folders

-* root folder - here you find the packer.json files that conducts the AMI creation.
+* _root folder_ - here you find the packer.json files that conducts the AMI creation.
-* files - all the files in this folder is copied to the AMI folder `/home/admin`.
+* __debian-files__ - all the files in this folder is good to have for debian.
+Copied to the AMI folder `/home/admin` with the help of the file provisioner.
+See the packer.json file.
+* __doc__ - Documentation on each of the packer.json files in the root folder.
+* __ec2-admin-scripts__ - Utility tools to use the created AMIs
+* _packer_cache_ - Temporary directory used by packer.
+Included in the .gitignore thus not in the project.
+Is created by packer on first packer build run.
-* scripts - a set of scripts that is used by the packer.json files in the root directory of this project.
+* __scripts__ - a set of scripts that is used by the packer.json files in the root directory of this project.
+* __vnc-files__ - all the files in this folder is needed for vnc to work.
+Copied to the AMI folder `/home/admin` with the help of the file provisioner.
+See the packer.json file.